temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal operator namespace describe [namespace]: Describe a Namespace by its name or ID.

 The temporal operator namespace describe command provides Namespace information.
-Namespaces are identified by Namespace ID.
+Namespaces are identified either by Namespace ID or by name.

-`temporal operator namespace describe --namespace-id=some-namespace-id` `temporal operator namespace describe example-namespace-name`
+`temporal operator namespace describe --namespace-id=some-namespace-id` `temporal operator namespace describe -n example-namespace-name`

 <!--
 * maximum-args=1